Myvoiceai/MyVoiceCoreAndServiceLayerSetup/README.md

-# dnbSetup
+# MyVoice.ai BioCore and Service Layer Setup

-Repo containing file to allow the creation of a local core instance and associated API layer
+Repo containing file to allow the creation of a local MyVoice.ai BioCore instance and associated API Service layer

 NB: you need an access token (only provided on approved request by MyVoice.ai) to use the installer contained in this repository